-An emergency card is kept on file in the District office for each child.
+An emergency sheet is kept on file in the District office for each child.
 The required information includes:

-- Legal student name and the name student goes by, ie. nickname.

-- > Parent/guardian names

-- ➤ Address

-- ➤ Home, work and cell phone numbers for parents/guardians - > Emergency phone number for friend or relative - Name, address and phone number of childes physician and dentist
+- Legal student name and the name student goes by, ie. nickname. - ➤ Parent/guardian names - ➤ Home address and parent/guardians email(s) - ➤ Home, work and primary phone numbers for parents/guardians - ➤ Parent/Guardians Employer/Occupation - > Emergency phone number for friend or relative - Name, address and phone number of child's physician and dentist